mimecast/dtail/doc/querylanguage.md

 ARG := This is either
     a string: "foo bar"
     a float number: 3.14
-    a bareword e.g.: responsecode
-    a field or a $variable
+    a bareword (aka a field) e.g.: responsecode or a $variable
 OPERATOR := This is one of ...
     Floating point operators:
         == != < <= > >=